rcrowther/django-taxonomy/README.md

 This can get messy in a few ways.
 First, you'll need to think about how to handle objects returned from terms, because they may be from different models.
 Perhaps a base model will help, so you can guarentee consistent handling?

 Second, if you use Djangos related managers, multiple models will create multiple related managers.
 Every different model you add to a taxonomy will add a new manager until each Term has a list like 'info_page_set', 'article_set', 'code_article_set', and more.
 There's two basic approaches.
 Either accept that there will be a lot of managers, and try to be consistent.
 Or turn off related lookups.
-If you need a list of elements, search the original models.
+In that case, if you need a list of elements, search the original models.
 Either way, you need to think if you are searching for elements of one type attached to a term (easy), or elements of any type (needs organisation).

 ### Notes
 I would point out the above is not the only way.
 Objects can be recorded against Terms.
 Not only is the above not the only way, I don't like it.
-I don't think category data should intrude on objects.
+I'd prefer category data did not intrude on objects.
 However, [Django has no ability](#the-evironment).